AntonBaukin/embeddy/docs/class-loading.md

 To meet this issue Embeddy boot classes were split into two parts.
 Second part (`Bundler` strategy) is located in `system` library with the other boot ones.
-All this libraries are extracted from the root JAR into a temporary files and are connected to the boot loader `ZiPClassLoader`.
+All these libraries are extracted from the root JAR into temporary files and are connected to the boot loader `ZiPClassLoader`.
 Embeddy instantiates the OSGi framework with the boot loader that becomes the parent loader of the framework.